dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 Workbooks("Book1.xlsx").Worksheets(1).Range("A1").Value
 ```

-That’s a pretty good improvement.
-But wait, there’s more.
-If you’re sure that Book1. xlsx is the active workbook, you can omit that reference, too.
-Now you’re down to
+That's a pretty good improvement.
+But wait, there's more.
+If you're sure that Book1. xlsx is the active workbook, you can omit that reference, too.
+Now you're down to

 ```c
 Worksheets(1).Range("A1").Value
 ```

-Now you’re getting somewhere.
+Now you're getting somewhere.
 Have you guessed the next shortcut?
-That’s right.
+That's right.
 If you know the first worksheet is the currently active worksheet, Excel assumes that reference and allows you to just type

 ```c
 Range("A1").Value